trizen/Compression-Util/README.md

     my $huffman_codes = huffman_from_freq(\@code_lengths);
 ```

-Low-level function that returns an array of cannonical prefix codes, given an array of code lengths, as defined in RFC 1951 (Section 3.2.2).
+Low-level function that returns an array of canonical prefix codes, given an array of code lengths, as defined in RFC 1951 (Section 3.2.2).

 It takes a single parameter, `\@code_lengths`, where entry `$i` in the array corresponds to the code length for symbol `$i`.